Training Multi-Image Vision Agents via End2End Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

-\textbf{Hyperparameters.} We adopt an end2end reinforcement learning algorithm, GRPO, with Qwen2.5-VL-7B-Instruct as the base model.
+\textbf{Hyperparameters.} We adopt an end2end reinforcement learning algorithm, GRPO, with Qwen3-VL-8B-Instruct as the base model.
 The average number of pixels per sample in our \DATASET~(poster) exceeds 9 million, which occupies over 12k context tokens.
 We therefore set the maximum pixel budget to 4 million.
 This preserves context space to accommodate more interaction turns.
 The model is trained on H20 GPUs with a batch size of 256, 8 rollouts per prompt, and a maximum limit of 5 tool interactions.
 The KL coefficient is set to 0.0, with the maximum input length restricted to 10,480 tokens and the maximum response length to 20,480 tokens.
-Our single-image training data is sourced from Deepeyes, which includes fine-grained data of natural images and scientific figures, as well as reasoning data.
-To enable integrated reasoning over multi-image inputs, we incorporate the constructed \DATASET~dataset.
-Main experimental results are presented in Table~\ref{tab:model_results}, where the values are the average of three independent experiments conducted with the temperature set to 0, and the maximum pixel limit of input images is 16384×28×28.\\ \textbf{Baselines and Benchmarks.} We conduct a systematic comparison of \MODELNAME~against advanced proprietary models (e.g., GPT-4o~\cite{hurst2024gpt4o}), state-of-the-art open-source models (e.g., LLaVAOneVision-7B~\cite{li2024llava}, Qwen2.5-VL~\cite{bai2025qwen2}), and models implementing multimodal CoT (e.g., Deepeyes~\cite{zheng2025deepeyes}, Pixels Reasoner~\cite{su2025pixel}, Chain-of-Focus~\cite{zhang2025chain}).
+Main experimental results are presented in Table~\ref{tab:model_results}, where the values are the average of repeated experiments, and the maximum pixel limit of input images is 16384×28×28.\\ \textbf{Baselines and Benchmarks.} We conduct a systematic comparison of \MODELNAME~against advanced proprietary models (e.g., GPT-4o~\cite{hurst2024gpt4o}), open-source models (e.g., Qwen2.5-VL~\cite{bai2025qwen2}), and models implementing multimodal CoT (e.g., Deepeyes~\cite{zheng2025deepeyes}, Pixels Reasoner~\cite{su2025pixel}, SenseNova~\cite{chng2025sensenova}).